ab51105/Test02/results/index.md

 </table>
 We can observe that the accuracy grows with the vocab_size.
 Therefore, we adopt vocab_size = 800 as our model.

-### D. Design decisions and evaluation of SVC with different "C"
+### D. Design decisions and evaluation of SVM with different "C"
 <table>
 	<tr>
 		<td></td>